rusfort/GeoPro/README.md

 If you "walked too far away" from your initial position, press "Back to original view" on the toolbar.

+### Bugs!

+Yes, there're some.
+As I've already found that in 0.0.2 there are some troubles when circle intersects with a segment or a ray (line is still ok).

+Will be removed soon!

 ## What's new?